 Investing in Real Estate

 In many markets, real estate has provided investors with big capital appreciation.
 Farm land, for example, can grow in value significantly.
 Urban real estate is also a strong option.
 In Boston, real property values have doubled over a period of five years.
 In New York City, median sale prices have increased by $100,000.
-Even in Detroit, commercial property values grew by more than a third in one year alone.
+In Detroit, commercial property values grew by more than a third in one year alone.
 Does this mean that real estate is always a good idea?
-Not even remotely.
+Not necessarily.
 But it does mean that in the right markets, real estate can provide some of the highest returns of any asset.

 More than just about any other asset class, buying into real estate takes money.
 Paying for property with debt still has high up-front costs, and interest rates will eat away at any profit you make.
 Paying with cash means having the money on hand to buy into one of the most expensive asset classes on the market.
-A $500,000 nest egg gives you the chance to buy into this market, whether in the form of a farm or ranch, a residence or even a storefront.
+A $500,000 pool of assets gives you the chance to buy into this market, whether in the form of a farm or ranch, a residence or even a storefront.

-Of course real estate isn’t without its downsides.
+Of course, real estate isn’t without its downsides.
 This is arguably the most illiquid asset you can purchase.
 That’s because even if you can sell the property easily, it sometimes takes years for real estate to appreciate in value.
 What’s more, this is a highly speculative asset class.
 While a very strong investment category overall, there is a very real element of risk here.
 Buy into the wrong market or at the wrong time and you can lose a lot of money.

 But money unlocks opportunities, and if you buy into the right market at the right time … well that’s a very different story.

-The choices of what to do with $500,000 are legion.
+The choices of what to do with $500,000 are abundant.
 Among them are hedge funds, real estate and index funds.
 While people with a lower net worth often buy index funds, they can also be attractive to the wealthy.
 That’s because some index funds track highly speculative indices that hold the potential for outsized gains.
 They can also be attractive to the wealthy by serving as the proverbial anchor to windward for a six-figure portfolio.

 Tips for Investing